IBM/cloud-native-starter/documentation/demo-authentication.md

 The IBM Cloud lite plan only allows one App ID instance in your organization.
 If you have an App ID instance, you can use it rather than creating a new one.

-In this case copy the App ID credentials in [authentication-nodejs/.env](../authentication-nodejs/.env).
+In this case paste the App ID credentials in [authentication-nodejs/.env](../authentication-nodejs/.env).
 Check out [authentication-nodejs/.env.template](../authentication-nodejs/.env.template) for an example.

 **Use another OpenID identify provider**

 You can you any OpenID identity provider.
-In this case copy the endpoint URLs in [authentication-nodejs/.env](../authentication-nodejs/.env).
+In this case paste the endpoint URLs in [authentication-nodejs/.env](../authentication-nodejs/.env).
 Check out [authentication-nodejs/.env.template](../authentication-nodejs/.env.template) for an example.

 **Set up the Demo**

-Inovoke the following commands.
-Skip the ones you've already executed.
+Invoke the following commands to set up the demo.
+Skip the commands you've already executed.

 ```
 $ git clone https://github.com/nheidloff/cloud-native-starter.git